benbalter/schedule-discussion-posts-action/README.md

 1. Save the token as a secret (`DISCUSSION_TOKEN`) in the repository where you set up the Action.

-Note: You can optionally create a legacy PAT which would not have an expiration date, but that would grant discussion read/write access to all repositories that the author has access to.
+> [!NOTE] You can optionally create a legacy PAT which would not have an
+> expiration date, but that would grant discussion read/write access to all
+> repositories that the author has access to.

-Pro-tip: Set a calendar reminder to roll the token prior to the expiration date.
+> [!TIP] Set a calendar reminder to roll the token prior to the expiration date.

 ## Step 3: Create a draft discussion post